-In his book Antifragile: Things That Gain from Disorder (Amazon UK, US), Nassim Taleb provides a simple heuristic, known as the Lindy Effect.
+In his book Antifragile: Things That Gain from Disorder Nassim Taleb provides a simple heuristic, known as the Lindy Effect.
 The effect simply says: that the expected life of an item is proportional to its past life.
-You can use this heuristic to help you choose your next book based on the wisdom that they might contain.
+You can use this heuristic to help you choose your next book based on the wisdom it might contain.

 Taleb explains the Lindy Effect heuristic using the example of a deli in New York.